tevch/py-ncepbufr/README.md

 # py-ncepbufr
 python interface to NCEP bufr library ([BUFRLIB](http://www.nco.ncep.noaa.gov/sib/decoders/BUFRLIB/toc/intro/)).

-to install (fortran compiler required):
+to install (numpy and fortran compiler required):

-* build fortran library
-   - cd src, sh makefile.sh
-* build python module
-   - python setup.py build
+* python setup.py build
+   - setup.py will try to build src/libbufr.a if it does not already exist using `cd src; sh makebufrlib.sh`.
+You can edit makebufrlib.sh and run it manually if this step fails.
-   - python setup.py install
+* python setup.py install

 see http://jswhit.github.io/py-ncepbufr/ for docs.